ibexa/documentation-developer/docs/api/public_php_api.md

     <https://github.com/ezsystems/CookbookBundle/blob/master/Command/CreateContentTypeCommand.php>

 Creating a `ContentType` is actually almost more complex than creating Content.
-It really isn't as common, and didn't "deserve" the same kind of API as Content did.
+It really isn't as common, and does not require the same kind of API as Content.

 Let's split the code in three major parts.